-- Seek regulatory approvals for ARIKAYCE in additional foreign markets; - Scale-up manufacturing capabilities for future ARIKAYCE production, including the increase of production capacity at Patheon and process improvements in order to manufacture at a larger commercial scale; and - Enhance operational, compliance, financial, guality and information management systems and hire more personnel, including personnel to support our commercialization efforts and development of our product candidates.
+- Initiate or continue clinical studies of our product candidates, including our Phase 3 ASPEN trial; - Complete a post-marketing clinical trial of ARIKAYCE, consisting of the ARISE and ENCORE trials, as required by the FDA; - Seek to discover or in-license additional product candidates; - Seek regulatory approvals for ARIKAYCE in additional foreign markets; - Support the sales and marketing efforts necessary for the continued commercialization of ARIKAYCE; - Scale-up manufacturing capabilities for future ARIKAYCE production, including the increase of production capacity at Patheon and process improvements in order to manufacture at a larger commercial scale; - · Seek the approval and potential commercial launch of brensocatib and TPIP in various markets;

+- File, prosecute, defend, and enforce patent claims related to ARIKAYCE, brensocatib, TPIP and our other product candidates; and - Enhance operational, compliance, financial, quality and information management systems and hire more personnel, including personnel to support our commercialization efforts and development of our product candidates.

-Even if we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual
+Even if we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.